 An electric car is, by definition, a high-tech vehicle.
-To that end, even the base version of the Bolt comes with a 10.2-inch touchscreen integrated in the dashboard, Bluetooth connectivity, and Android Auto/Apple CarPlay compatibility.
+To that end, even the base version of the Chevy Bolt comes with a 10.2-inch touchscreen integrated in the dashboard, Bluetooth connectivity, voice commands, and Android Auto/Apple CarPlay compatibility.
 Music plays through a six-speaker sound system.
+The optional infotainment package offered on the Premier trim bundles a nicer, seven-speaker sound system made by Bose, a wireless phone charger, and two USB charging ports for the passengers sitting in the back.

-Chevrolet also bundles in a 4G LTE connection, though it’s only active if users pay extra for a data plan, and Chevrolet Connected Access, which gives the driver access to an array of useful information including vehicle diagnostics and dealer maintenance notifications.
+Chevrolet also bundles in a 4G LTE connection that connects up to seven devices — though it’s only active if users pay extra for a data plan — and Chevrolet Connected Access, which gives the driver access to an array of useful information including vehicle diagnostics and dealer maintenance notifications.

-The Volt offers the same level of standard equipment, though its touchscreen is a smaller eight-inch unit.
+The Chevy Volt offers the same level of standard equipment as the Bolt, though its touchscreen is a smaller eight-inch unit.
+It boasts a clever app called Energy that shows how driving style, weather conditions, and cabin comfort settings (like the A/C or the heated seats) can affect electric-only range.
 In terms of tech features, both models stand proud near the top of their respective segments.

 Performance and fuel economy